Median Filter

 Description

-The Median Filter block calculates the moving median of the input signal for each channel independently over time.
-The block uses the sliding window method to calculate the moving median.
-In this method, a window of a given length is moved across each channel sample by sample, and the block calculates the median of the data in the window.
-This block performs median filtering on the input data over time.
+Block Median Filter calculates the moving median of the input signal on each channel independently over time.
+The block uses the sliding window method to calculate the sliding median.
+In this method, a window of a given length is moved through each channel sample by sample, and the block calculates the median of the data in the window.
+This block performs median filtering of the input data over time.

 Ports